JaneliaSciComp/ColorMIP_Mask_Search/README.md

  (you can get the .jar file from [here](https://github.com/JaneliaSciComp/ColorMIP_Mask_Search/releases))

 ## Startup
-Drag folder (containing Gal4 color depth MIPs) into fiji, use virtual stack option.
+Drag the folder (containing Gal4 color depth MIPs) into fiji, use virtual stack option.

 ## Create mask of neuron of interest
  1. Duplicate a single slice that containing the neuron from the Gal4 image (⌘⇧ D).